 Faculty applying for the Lender fellowship will be dynamic, and accomplished scholars/teachers committed to an agenda of engaging issues relevant to social justice.
 They will be expected to foster an interdisciplinary team that will simultaneously encourage student learning and growth and the pursuit of concrete engagement with real-world problems.

 The faculty fellow will receive research support for both years of the project, a summer stipend, and additional resources to facilitate the development and execution of their project, as well as to publicize the results.

 Only Syracuse University full-time faculty, either tenure or non-tenure track, are eligible for the Lender Faculty Fellowship.

-The deadline for the next round of applications is February 14, 2020 by 5 p.m.
+The deadline for the next round of applications has been extended to Thursday, Apr.
+1, 2021, at 5 p.m.

 Faculty Fellows will be expected to:

 - Propose a clear issue/problem that will sustain the two-year research/engagement project

 - Be committed to working closely and openly with the student members of the team

 - Develop partnerships with other faculty and entities on campus to support the project